Implementing Custom Generators¶

 Tips¶

-- Use Dhall's type system: define explicit types for your templates and intermediate data structures.
+- If writing Dhall by hand, use Dhall's type system: define explicit types for your templates and intermediate data structures.
 Dhall's type checker will catch mistakes early.